Meet Cyn

 How We Met

-David Bartlett and Michele D'Acosta — the producing duo behind Mixed Doubles LLC — were two kids from the wrongish side of the tracks who somehow found each other on a film set in Hollywood.
+David Bartlett and Michele D'Acosta — the producing duo behind Team Cyn — were two kids from the wrongish side of the tracks who somehow found each other on a film set in Hollywood.
 Where else?

 David's ancestors crossed America westward by covered wagon.
 Michele's ancestors are a mystery to her.
 An orphan of African descent, she was adopted by a white British couple and raised in a seaside village in southern England.